 Microlearning is great for initial training, too.
 When learners need to master and remember a large amount of factual information or product features, for example, a microlearning app that drills them daily — for a few minutes at a time — is a highly effective way to ensure that they master all of the content.

-Concise and focused, a microlearning video, infographic, short course or brief text is an ideal way to support learners as they apply their knowledge on the job.
+Concise and focused, a microlearning video, infographic, short course, gamified content or brief text is an ideal way to support learners as they apply their knowledge on the job.
 Searchable, mobile-friendly microlearning is easy to find and reference when the employee needs to be reminded of how to do something or can’t recall a specific piece of information from their training.

 Examples of successful microlearning are found in every industry and for a broad variety of use cases.